-The American with Disabilities Act (ADA) provides protections for the disabled but when businesses focus on how to expand inclusion and diversity of the disabled, they too often focus on the physically disabled.
-In limiting their focus, they ignore the Deaf Community while running the risk of non-compliance.
+The Americans with Disabilities Act (ADA) provides protections for the disabled, but when businesses focus on how to expand diversity and inclusion of the disabled, they too often focus only on the physically disabled.
+In limiting their focus, they ignore the Deaf community and also run the risk of non-compliance.

-1. Incorporate The Deaf Into Your ADA Plan
+Incorporate the Deaf into Your ADA Plan

-Once they know this, the next important first step is to review and revise your ADA plan to place a special emphasis on how the company will address the Deaf Community.
-Similar to addressing physical disabilities, the Deaf have a unique set of challenges that all companies should be aware of and should be taking steps to address as part of their response to the ADA requirements.
+Once they know this, the next important step is to review and revise their ADA plan to place a special emphasis on how the company will address the Deaf community.
+Similar to addressing physical disabilities, the Deaf have a unique set of challenges that all companies should be aware of and should be taking steps to address as part of their response to ADA requirements.

-2. Review Policies and Procedures
+Review Policies and Procedures

 Every company has a set of operating policies and methods which describe their standard operating processes.
-Study these policies and enhance them to ensure that they address the needs of the Deaf as both employees of the company as well as its customers.
+Businesses will need to study these policies and enhance them to ensure that they address the needs of the Deaf as both employees of the company as well as its customers.

-3. Seek Out Deaf Job Seekers
+Seek Out Deaf Job Seekers

-US Department of Education studies has shown that implementing accommodations for the disabled is economical and that the result of reaching out to the disabled returns significant advantages.
+US Department of Education studies have shown that implementing accommodations for the disabled is economical and that the result of reaching out to the disabled returns significant advantages.
 In general, disabled employees were typically ranked higher for performance, productivity, quality, and flexibility.

-4. Create A Culture Of Acceptance
+Create a Culture of Acceptance

 If an organization is looking for inclusion and diversity, the greatest step they can take is to create an organizational culture of acceptance.
-This culture goes far beyond just seeking ADA compliance for the disabled and deaf but endeavors to develop an organization that addresses the full spectrum of diversity in individuals.
+This culture goes far beyond just seeking ADA compliance for the disabled and Deaf, but endeavors to develop an organization that addresses the full spectrum of diversity in individuals.

 In such a culture, all employees feel valued, and the company views them as their keys to success.
 For the Deaf, this includes avoiding unnecessary miscommunication by providing tools and resources that make conversation between the Deaf and those that can hear near instantaneous.